top of page

 Effective phosphorus management is challenging due to several factors:

-Soil Fixation
+Soil Fixation:

 Soil fixation is one of the most significant obstacles in phosphorus management.
 When phosphorus fertilizers are applied to the soil, a large portion of the nutrient becomes chemically bound to soil particles, particularly to calcium in alkaline soils and to iron and aluminum in acidic soils.
 This binding process, known as phosphorus fixation, renders the nutrient insoluble and unavailable to plants.